qbss/nxbt/README.md

               nxbt /media/$USER/Backup_Drive/

-FILE:       By default, errors are redirected to: /tmp/nxbt_$USER_$$.log
+FILE:       By default, errors are redirected to: /tmp/nxbt_*.log
 ```

-I think this is now done.
-Feel free to use it.
-I'll tweak it here and there, adding features if I can think any up.
+This is functional, but still needs a little TLC.
 If you'd like to make any suggestions, please feel free to E-Mail me at my E-Mail address mentioned above.

 Tested as working on Linux Mint 18.2 with the Mate desktop environment.
+Tested as working on Ubuntu 16.04.4 with a non-standard setup.

 *Quoting Joe Collins from XBT, which still applies mostly here:*
 > Requirements:
 >
 > XBT should run on any currently supported Linux distribution with BASH.
 The dedicated USB drive must be formatted to a Linux native file system such as Ext4 to ensure that file permissions will be stored unchanged.
 >
 > …And away we go!

 ## INSTALLATION